MartaJaekel/Plantbuddy/README.md

-## Capstone Project Idea: "Find My Perfect Plant"
+## Capstone Project: "Plantbuddy"

-"Find My Perfect Plant" is an innovative app designed for plant enthusiasts who seek a comprehensive and personalized plant care experience.
+"Plantbuddy" is an innovative app designed for plant enthusiasts who seek a comprehensive and personalized plant care experience.
 Whether you're a green-thumb expert or just starting your plant parenting journey, this app is your go-to guide for all things plant-related.

 ### Target Audience